docsteveharris/docsteveharris.github.io/_posts/2014-05-20-a-unified-text-inbox.md

 published: true
 ---

-I seem to be struggling to keep track of notes and information, and part of the problem is that I feel mental inertia when I come to choose where to save a note.
+I seem to be strug gling to keep track of notes and information, and part of the problem is that I feel mental inertia when I come to choose where to save a note.
 I am therefore trying a solution whereby I save *all* text notes in a single folder.
 On my Mac, this folder is the one tracked by nvAlt.
 It is therefore trivial to start a note.
 On the web and in iOS, this folder is the one tracked again by SimpleNote (the sync with simplenote is handled by nvAlt).
 Again it is trivial to add or find a note.

 I then use a prefix system to file the note, but any file without a prefix gets a date prefix.
 This avoids problems with future file modifications and dates and provides a simple sorting system for files.
 All other prefixes start with 'q', and then have a 2 letter code.

-Currently, this looks something like this
+Currently, this looks something like this is

     qtx: _archive-taskpaper
     qtp: taskpaper-projects